dispel/jak/docs/guide/advanced.rst

 One of the more important things jak recommends it holds is the :ref:`keyfile <keyfile>` which holds the auto generated key that jak uses.

-It also holds the backups used to :ref:`maintain state <maintain_sate>` of the encrypted files.
+It also holds the backups used to :ref:`maintain state <maintain_state>` of the encrypted files.